Sean-Bradley/SNMP2ZABBIX/README.md

 eg,

+This produces a very small template file with almost no useful information.
 ```bash
 python SNMP2ZABBIX.py /usr/share/snmp/mibs/CISCO-VTP-MIB.my 1.3.6.1.2.1.1
 ```

-produces a very small template file with almost no useful information.
+This is better, but it could be better still,
 ```bash
 python SNMP2ZABBIX.py /usr/share/snmp/mibs/CISCO-VTP-MIB.my 1.3.6.1.2.1
 ```

-This is better, but it could be better still,
+this may be just fine,
 ```bash
 python SNMP2ZABBIX.py /usr/share/snmp/mibs/CISCO-VTP-MIB.my 1.3.6.1.2
 ```

-this may be just fine,
+this may even be better.
+Only you can decide.
 ```bash
 python SNMP2ZABBIX.py /usr/share/snmp/mibs/CISCO-VTP-MIB.my 1.3.6.1
 ```

-this will maybe be even better.
-Only you can decide.
+### Example *snmptranmslate*

 Example *snmptranmslate* to find an appropriate OID to start from.